 If you have a refrigerator model with a condenser fan, there is a chance that something is blocking the part, like dust, nasty buildup, pet hair etc. An issue like this will affect both the refrigerator and freezer.

 How to fix it: Unplug the refrigerator from the power supply and pull it out.
 Locate the condenser fan.
 Clean the element with a brush or kitchen towel and spin it to see if it’s moving.
 If everything seems OK, plug the refrigerator back in and check if the fan is working properly.
-In case the part has decided to give up on you, you’ll have to call a professional handyman to replace it.
+In case the part has decided to give up on you, you’ll have to contact a professional to replace it.

 Two words: gloopy ice cream.
 Here is why your freezer is not cooling your favourite dessert: